Prince William returns to public duties at a time when the UK monarchy needs him more than ever

-William performed an investiture ceremony at Windsor Castle and is attending a fundraising dinner for London’s Air Ambulance Charity on Wednesday evening.
+William performed an investiture ceremony at Windsor Castle.
+He will attend a fundraising dinner for London’s Air Ambulance Charity on Wednesday evening.

 The 41-year-old heir to the throne temporarily stepped away from public duties last month to help care for Kate and their children following her operation for an undisclosed condition.
 The Princess of Wales, formerly Kate Middleton, isn't expected to resume public duties until April.